kostya05983/GooTest/README.md

 * common - constants which is used between modules

+Features

+* you can use step_into or step_over

+* check current memory

+* check current stacktrace

+* add multiple lines to debug

+* empty lines will be skipped

 ### Build project

 1. You need java 8 oracle and gradle 5.4 to build this project